rfeinman/pytorch-minimize/docs/source/api/index.rst

     minimize_constr

 The :func:`minimize_constr` function is a general utility for *constrained* minimization.
 Algorithms for constrained minimization use Newton and Quasi-Newton methods on the KKT conditions of the constrained optimization problem.
+The following methods are currently supported:

 .. toctree::